February 5th, 2013 #1

 Montenegro Shipping Lines: (036) 288 7373

-Note: Due to rainy season and the weather disturbance, it is highly recommended to call the number's above.
+Note: If there's a weather disturbance, it is highly recommended that you call the above-mentioned telephone numbers.